rizitis/timedated/README-FUTURE_FORKS.txt

 _("Show extra debugging information")
 _("Enable debugging (implies --verbose)")

 That's all.
 That is, each language will translate only these 3 lines of help text.
-If you add languages ​​as is: Each .po will translate only these 3 lines that appear in timedated --help.
+If you add languages as is: Each .po will translate only these 3 lines that appear in timedated --help.
 Practically useless nobody runs --help on a system daemon
 For the translation to make sense, you should first wrap the messages that the user sees with _()  i.e. the D-Bus error messages that appear in the Plasma GUI:
 // NOW:
 "set-time: Automatic time synchronization is enabled"